stonefl/stonefl.github.io/_posts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

   - Python
   - Oracle
 ---
-Connecting to Oracle Database with Python cx_Oracle through LDAP is not trivial.
+Connecting to an Oracle Database with Python cx_Oracle through LDAP is not trivial.
 It needs to install cx_Oracle module and Oracle Instant Client libraries, as well as set up LDAP settings in the Oracle Client.
 This post describes the processes to set up a connection to an Oracle Database on-premises with Python on a Ubuntu 18.04 LTS Virtual Machine in Microsoft Azure.

 <!--more-->
 ## Connection Architecture